-We have audited the financial statements of JNFM Mutual Funds Limited -Global Money Market Fund ("the Fund"), set out on pages 4 to 33, which comprise the statement of financial position as at March 31, 2022, the statements of comprehensive income, changes in net assets attributable to holders of redeemable shares and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of JNFM Mutual Funds Limited - Global Money Market Fund ("the Fund"), set out on pages 4 to 32, which comprise the statement of financial position as at March 31, 2023, the statements of comprehensive income, changes in net assets attributable to holders of redeemable shares and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at March 31, 2022, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at March 31, 2023, and of its financial performance and cash flows for the year then ended in accordance with IFRS Standards issued by International Financial Reporting Standards Board (IFRS Standards).